 The best way to ensure you get help towards unexpected vets' bills is to have a suitable pet insurance policy in place in advance.

-You may be reluctant to pay for an insurance policy you may never need to use, but having cover to fall back on in case your pet needs an expensive operation or treatment for a chronic condition could end up saving you thousands of pounds, or even your pet's life.
+Having cover in case your pet needs an expensive operation or treatment for a chronic condition could end up saving you thousands of pounds, or even your pet's life.

-Pet insurance does not need to be expensive and with vets bills rising, even basic cover can work out cheaper in the long run as it can cover the cost should your pet fall ill.
+Pet insurance does not need to be expensive and with vets' bills rising, even basic cover can work out cheaper in the long run as it can cover the cost if your pet falls ill.

 If you are on a low income, are retired or receive certain state benefits you may be able to get help towards the cost of veterinary care from a dedicated animal charity.